-Types of Bites in King West (Toronto), Burlington and St. Catharines!
+Types of Bites in Hamilton (Jackson Square), Burlington and St. Catharines!

 There are a variety of orthondontic disorders that we can help treat here at Martindale Dental and we’ll discuss these in more detail now, but encourage you to call one of our offices to schedule a consultation if you need help treating any of these disorders.

 A crossbite is an orthodontic disorder that can take place in either the front or sides of the mouth, or both.
 A person will have one or more upper teeth that will bite down on the inside of their lower teeth when a crossbite is present.
 We recommend early correction to avoid: